 In 1997, Lake Champlain Maritime Museum’s Lake Survey team discovered Benedict Arnold’s 1776 gondola, intact and upright, on the bottom of Lake Champlain.
-Spitfire was the last unaccounted-for vessel of the Battle of Valcour Island.
+Spitfire was the last unaccounted-for vessel of the Battle of Valcour Bay.

 Spitfire is the sister ship to Benedict Arnold’s seven other 54′ gunboats constructed in 1776 in Skenesborough (now Whitehall), NY.
 These vessels were built as the Americans prepared for the British advance from Canada in 1776.
-British and American forces met at the Battle of Valcour Island, October 11, 1776.
-Spitfire was sunk by the British and remains on the bottom of the Lake, almost 250 years later.
+British and American forces met at the Battle of Valcour Bay, October 11, 1776.
+Spitfire was sunk by the British and remains on the bottom of the lake, almost 250 years later.

 This shipwreck is in pristine condition, with the mast still standing, and the bow gun still in place.
 The remarkable condition is due to the lake’s cold dark fresh waters.
 And the depth makes her inaccessible by recreational divers.

 Lake Champlain Maritime Museum has constructed a replica of one of Spitfire’s sister ships, Philadelphia.
 The Philadelphia II is on display at the Museum.

 Notice: The Spitfire site is protected by the Sunken Military Craft Act which prohibits any disturbance or impacts to the vessel or its contents and associated debris field.
 Violations can result in fines of up to $100,000 per day, liability for damages, and confiscation of vessels.

 Painting of the Spitfire by Ernie Haas.
 Reprinted with permission.